-- (1) The Council may from time to time issue rules specifying the acts or omissions by registered persons which constitute unprofessional conduct and in respect of which the Council may conduct inquiries and disciplinary proceedings in terms of the provisions of this PART. - (2) The powers of the Council to inquire into and deal with any complaint, charge or allegation relating to a registered person are not limited to the acts or omissions specified in terms of subsection (1). - (3) No rules issued in terms of subsection (1) or any amendment thereto or withdrawal thereof is of force and effect until approved by the Minister in writing and published by the Council in the Gazette. - (4) Any registered person who - - (a) refuses to comply, or who complies insufficiently, with a lawful instruction of the Council is guilty of unprofessional conduct, and on being found so guilty in a professional conduct inquiry is liable to the penalties specified in section 42(1)(d); or - (b) is found guilty of an offence under the Hospitals and Health Facilities Act, 1994 (Act No. 36 of 1994) is guilty of unprofessional conduct, and on proof of such conviction in a professional conduct inquiry liable to any one or more of the penalties specified in section 42.
+- (1) The Council may from time to time issue rules specifying the acts or omissions by registered persons or enrolled persons which constitute unprofessional conduct and in respect of which the Council may conduct inquiries and may take disciplinary steps in terms of the provisions of this PART. - (2) The powers of the Council to inquire into and deal with any complaint, charge or allegation relating to a registered person or an enrolled person are not limited to the acts or omissions specified in terms of subsection (1). - (3) No rules issued in terms of subsection (1) or any amendment thereto or withdrawal thereof is of force and effect until approved by the Minister in writing and published by the Council in the Gazette. - (4) Any registered or enrolled person who - - (a) refuses to comply, or who complies insufficiently, with a lawful instruction of the Council is guilty of unprofessional conduct, and on being found so guilty in a professional conduct inquiry is liable to the penalties referred to in section 42(1)(d); or

+(b) is found guilty of an offence under the Hospitals and Health Facilities Act, 1994 (Act No. 36 of 1994) is guilty of unprofessional conduct, and on proof of such conviction in a professional conduct inquiry liable to any one or more of the penalties referred to in section 42.